Xilef11/Runes-of-Wizardry/README.md

 Contributing
 -------------
 Runes of Wizardry is open-source under the GPL v3 license.
 As a result, you may contribute to the development of the mod via pull requests.
+If you plan to contribute, it might be helpful to let others know what you are working on by writing an issue (use the "contribution" tag)

 To set up the mod as to allow you to make changes, do the following:

 1. Keep in mind these setup instructions are for IntelliJ IDEA ONLY, not Eclipse.